swarna1101/test-chat/README.md

    INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
    ```

    the container is ready.
-Navigate to the external IP of the instance (visible in the GCP Console) to access the Chat UI.
+Navigate to the external IP of the instance (visible in the **VM Instances** page) to access the Chat UI.

 ### 🔧 Troubleshooting